Six Keys to Marketing Success for Dentists

 3. Does your message resonate with the target market?

-Large company brands pay tens of thousands of dollars for a good slogan that they think will resonate with their target market.
+Large companies pay tens of thousands of dollars for a good slogan they think will resonate with their target market.
 For Example, consider BMW’s “Ultimate Driving Machine,” Nike’s “Just Do it,” and Wal-Mart’s “Save money.
 Live Better.”

 Behind these slogans is usually a wealth of market research.
-Advertising agencies survey consumers to find out what’s important to them, and what benefits they are looking for from the brand.
-The data they discover are called “hot buttons.”
+Advertising agencies survey consumers to learn what’s important to them and what benefits they seek from the brand.
+The data they discover is called “hot buttons.”

-These hot buttons are used throughout their marketing efforts, such as in headlines, subheadings, photo captions, radio and TV scripts, and more.
+These hot buttons are used throughout their marketing efforts, including headlines, subheadings, photo captions, radio and TV scripts, and more.

-Effective dental marketing must also use messaging containing these hot buttons, which will resonate with the desired target audiences (e.g. affluent people ages 35-55, women with children under age 10, young adults for Invisalign, etc.)
+Effective dental marketing must also use messaging that taps into these hot buttons, resonating with the desired target audiences (e.g., affluent people ages 35-55, women with children under age 10, young adults for Invisalign, etc.).

 4. You can’t ignore your competition